alibaba/spring-cloud-alibaba/spring-cloud-alibaba-examples/governance-example/authentication-example/readme.md

 ```
 Auth failed, please check the request and auth rule
 ```
-This indicates that the request is denied<br>
+This indicates that the request is denied.<br>
 If the source IP of the request is not '127.0.0.1', then the application returns:
 ```
 received request from ${from_ip}, local addr is ${local_ip}, local host is ${local_host}, request path is/auth